gamati01/BGK2D_GPU/README.md

 # BGK2D_GPU

-This is a 2D CFD lattice-boltzmann based code to assess performance usinig GPU.
+This is a 2D CFD lattice-boltzmann based code to assess performance using GPU.
 It is a "downsize" of a more complex code (3D one with mpi+openacc).
 Now it performs
 	* lid-driven cavity